5 commonly asked protein questions answered

 3. What are some key protein consumption guidelines for people who work out frequently?

 Protein recommendations range from 0.36 to 0.9 grams of protein per pound of body weight.
-If you’re more active or trying to build muscle, you should aim for the higher end of that range.
+If you’re more active or are trying to build muscle, you should aim for the higher end of that range.
 It is especially important to consume 15-20 grams of protein after workouts.
-That equates to 1/2 cup of cottage cheese, 3/4 cup of Greek yogurt or 2 hard-boiled eggs.
+That equates to 1/2 cup of cottage cheese, 3/4 cup of Greek yogurt or two hard-boiled eggs.
 If it’s easier for you, a protein powder can also be a good option.
-Look for one without added sugars and a list of ingredients that you can recognize.
+Look for one without added sugars and with a list of ingredients that you can recognize.

 4. What about diets often touted as high-protein, like Paleo or Atkins?